rm-dr/copper/ufod/crates/audiofile/tests/files/flac_uncommon/README.md

-This README is for the 'uncommon' files of the FLAC decoder testbench.
-Please read the README in the top level directory first.
+# Group uncommon

+Certain features of the FLAC format are non-subset or otherwise uncommonly used.
+Decoders might not be able to playback these files, but they should detect this inability and preferably notify the user rather than crash of freeze.
+Read the README.txt in the directory uncommon for details on each file.

+Note that despite the features being used are uncommon, these files are still valid FLAC files.

+## Manifest

 - File 01 has a sample rate that changes mid-stream.
 The file starts with a sample rate of 32kHz and switches to 24kHz,